 Learn more about what we are doing to address inequality and improve the lives of all community members:

-To find out what you can do and to view the calendar of events visit Anti-Poverty Week or contact the Community Development team on 9243 8888.
+To find out what you can do and to view the calendar of events visit Anti-Poverty Week or contact the Community Planning team on 9243 8888.

 Some information about homelessness